nathan-fiscaletti/pyss/README.md

 A simple script runner for Python.

 positional arguments:
-  script_name    The name of the script to run.
+  script_name    the name of the script to execute

 options:
   -h, --help     show this help message and exit
-  -l, --list     List all available scripts.
-  -s, --silent   Run the script suppressing all output.
-  -q, --quiet    Run the script suppressing header [pyss] messages.
-  -v, --version  Prints the program version to stdout.
+  -l, --list     show a list of all scripts configured for use -t, --test     validate the pyss configuration file -s, --silent   execute the script without any output -q, --quiet    execute the script while omitting the [pyss] header messages -v, --version  prints the program version to stdout
 ```

 To configure your project with PySS, create a `pyss.yaml` or `pyss.yml` file at the project root.
 This file should enumerate the commands you plan to execute.